0xTamil/awesome-low-level/README.md

 One thing you may noticed is that many beginner programming resources focus on teaching how to build applications, but they rarely explain how computers themselves work at a deeper level.
 For people who are naturally curious about systems, hardware, performance, and the foundations of computing, that can leave a lot of unanswered questions.

 So, you're definitely not alone.
 Many people become interested in low-level programming for the same reason: they want to understand what's happening beneath the abstractions.
-The challenging part is figuring out where to start, since information is often scattered across different topics and specializations.That's what the next section is going to explain.
+The challenging part is figuring out where to start, since information is often scattered across different topics and specializations.
+That's what the next section is going to explain.

 ---